UltimateDisney.com | Review Index | Animated Classics Page

 Positively, the picture is properly presented in its original aspect ratio of 1.66:1, and is enhanced for 16x9 televisions.
 My expectations for image quality were entirely met.
 On the upside, the colors look well reproduced, and there are very little print imperfections.
 On the downside, like several other Gold Collection releases, the transfer is quite grainy.
 It’s not distracting most of the time, but some frames can get severe.

 The main choice for audio is a 4.0 Dolby Digital track, available only in English.
 The rear speakers are pretty much absent throughout.
 However, the sound provides an involving experience, with deep rich bass.
-A good sample of how effective the sound can be is the very beginning, which features both the atmospheric sounds of nature and a dramatic score selection.
-Overall, it’s a very adequate display of the movie.
+A good sample of how effective the sound can be is the very beginning, which features both the atmospheric sounds of nature and a dramatic score election.
+Overall, it's a very adequate display of the movie.

 Main Menu Trivia Game Read-Along Storybook